dcrebbin/meta-vision-api/README.md

 Please reach out if there are any issues or feature requests :)

 Hopefully the Meta Reality Labs team will provide an SDK in the future so these types of integrations can be ✨productionised✨

+Credits:

+[Anime Sky from Vecteezy](https://www.vecteezy.com/vector-art/53757812-an-anime-style-illustration-of-clouds-in-the-sky) is used in the icon